opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 __Figure 2: Group ID and ACL ID's relation with several binding points.__

 ### Metadata Usage Model
 Metadata is a completely user defined field or an identifier that does not need to be allocated within the SAI implementtaions.
 The Metadata field(s) in the logical pipeline is to allow users to derive a *Metadata* field from any SAI objects (ports, vlans, rifs, bridge ports, Etc.), as well as flow tables (like unicast/multicast FDBs, Neighbor table, acl table entries, route entries).
-Currently the Metadata field derived at various stages of the pipeline overrides the previous metadata field.
+Currently the Metadata field derived at various stages of the pipeline are appended to each other and a specific META_DATA is being used for lookup in the ACL entry.

 ### ACLs on Tunnels
 Tunnel interfaces are defined by saitunnel.h.
 The following tunnel attributes can be configured on the Decap flow as well as Encap flows: